Canning Vale - East

 How does the Canning Vale - East SA2's median age compare to broader areas?

-At 36 years, Canning Vale - East is comparable to the Greater Perth average (37 years) and 2 years younger than the national average (38 years).
+At 37 years, Canning Vale - East is equal to the Greater Perth average and similarly aligned with comparable to the national average (38 years).

 What age groups are over-represented in the Canning Vale - East SA2?